bellimarco/DisegnatoreRemoto/README.md

 # DisegnatoreRemoto
-Repository for my highschool end-project in robotics and programming.
+My highschool end-project in robotics and programming.

-##About
+Or "Lavoro di Maturità" (LAM), as referred to in the italian speaking switzerland region.

+## About
 1. start the node js application from the "LocalServer" folder
 2. interface with the application through the browser at the specified port adress
 3. have fun with the path file creator webpages (through free drawing or image scanning)